mahmud-saikat/first/README.md

 # first
-this is my first github repo
+this is my first github repo.
 hello saikat